Last updated 29/11/2021

 Q. Do children need to wear a face covering?

-A. In England, all children under the age of 11 are exempt from wearing a face covering.
+A. Children under the age of 11 (or under 5s in Scotland) are exempt from wearing a face covering.
 Children over this age must wear a face covering, unless they're exempt on medical grounds, in line with government guidance.